LRolfL/tes3mp-0.8/README.md

 # tes3mp-rolf
 My own scripts for TES3MP 0.8.0 and 0.8.1.

-Hi, if there are any mistakes you can advise me or modify it yourself.
+If there are any mistakes you can advise me or modify it yourself.
 Do what you want with my scripts as long as you mention that the original work is mine.

 -- finallyVampireWerewolf: Makes possible for everyone to become vampire or werewolf without console commands.